robostrike/CADauto/README.md

 - Included a variable toggle for Space so that holding it does not activate the press.
 Only on release

 V1.1:
 - Create an on and off press "Space + Enter" to toggle on the attributes.

-Bugs:
-- Space bar activation only on Space Up, but on toggle off, the space bar usage still is on space up.
-So need to figure out how to fix that.